marmyshev/edt-editing/README.md

 - specify project relative full path or folders which content is disabled to edit
 - specify full qualified names of 1C:Enterprise metadata objects (that stores in single file) that should be disabled in editors

-Also allows to set up  **Enable**  exceptions from disable rules:
+Set up rules to **Enable** as exceptions from disable rules:

 - by subsystem
 - by project relative path to file or to folder
 - by full qualified name

 > Note!
-This plugin is not disable editing files via file system!
+This plugin does not disables editing files via file system!

-**Attantion!**  All disabled object will be skipped from project validation by 1C:EDT.
+**Attantion!**  Disabled object will be skipped from project validation by 1C:EDT.

 ## Set up your project rules